btcgear/OpenCart_Bitcoin/README.md

 # OpenCart_Bitcoin
 ### by John Atkinson (jga) from [BTC Gear](http://btcgear.com/)

-Bounties/Donations can be paid here: **12ctRXVVPAXQ6CQyEXkBhvi33K7kP4CMB5**
+Donations can be paid here: **12ctRXVVPAXQ6CQyEXkBhvi33K7kP4CMB5**

+Initial bounty paid by cablepair.

 This is an OpenCart payment module that communicates with a bitcoin client using JSON RPC.

 This code accurately converts USD to BTC using the up-to-the-minute MtGox average.
 It is completely self contained and requires no cron jobs or external hardware other than a properly configured bitcoind server.
 Every order creates a new bitcoin address for payment and gives it a label corresponding to the order_id of the order.
 It installs like any other OpenCart plugin and it is completely integrated with OpenCart.

+This extension has been tested with OpenCart versions between 1.5.2.x and 1.5.4.

+Any questions or comments can be sent to support@btcgear.com.

 # Installation